List of content you will read in this article:

 To get any website onto the internet and available to web page visitors, you need hosting - that is, a web server to send your website’s details, files, and scripts to anyone who wants to see it.

-If you want a more detailed understanding and explanation of what a virtual private server is for website hosting, we have written articles about it before that are definitely worth checking out.
-However, to compare it with AWS (Amazon Web Service), we should check out how it works and the advantages and disadvantages of VPS.
+If you want a more detailed understanding and explanation of what a virtual private server is for website hosting, we have written articles about it before that is definitely worth checking out.
+However, to compare it with AWS VPS (Amazon Web Service), we should check out how it works and the advantages and disadvantages of VPS.

 A virtual private server provides a way for you to operate a computer that functions and works just like a unique, individual server machine while being merely a single part - or “slot” - of a much larger computer.

 Conventional website hosting, where you share a web server’s resources, computer power, and unique address with hundreds of other websites, is not sufficient for many people and businesses.
 Especially those who want to run large websites that demand a lot of processing power and Random Access Memory (i.e., RAM) or require specific configuration setups for their servers.